 This is the recipe from Mom that was originally from Chatelaine that I turned into the Nectarine and Raspberry Crisp because my peaches weren’t ripe yet.
-As I mentioned, if you’re going to get out your food processor and make the topping, just make a second batch and keep it in the freezer for a quick fresh fruit dessert later.
-That’s what I’d done so all I had to do for this was peel peaches and I had dessert prepped in about 10 minutes.
-We had this last night and since I’m not cooking tonight, it’s a good day to post an extra recipe…
+If you’re going to get out your food processor and make the topping, make a second or double batch and keep one in the freezer for a quick fresh fruit dessert later.
+If the topping is ready then an amazing dessert can be prepped in about 10 minutes – enjoy!

 8 ripe peaches (just a guideline), peeled and sliced